A Great Investment with a Guarantee

 How much should you pay for tiles

 Most of us love patting and playing with our four-legged friends and having the occasional snuggle from them in winter months.
 But despite all the positives fur-babies bring, they are harder on our household flooring than people.
 Beaumont Tiles’ strategic designer, Christie Wood, says tiles are the best choice when it comes to pets.
 “In the case of mishaps and failure to reach the litter box, tiles can be simply mopped off, unlike timber floor boards that can retain a dark spot and a terrible smell or worse still the shag pile carpet which can create all sorts of bother if your pet has a mishap!
 Furthermore, tiles are not only scratch resistant, but the smooth surface is kind to our furry friends’ paws.”

 A hardness scale* of 1-10 is used by the industry to rate the scratch resistance of flooring materials against ten common minerals.
 Vinyl is ranked the most likely to scratch (no 1) and is equivalent to talc, followed by wood ranked at number two, with a scratch rating equal to gypsum.
 No flooring scores a hardness of 10, which has the hardness of diamond, however the hardest flooring is porcelain tiles, which score between 7 and 8 depending on their manufacture.
 Former Block contestants and now professional interior designers Kyal and Kara love the durability of tiles for flooring.
 “They’re really hard-wearing which is great with a young boy who loves riding his bike around the house.
-They also come in thousands of different styles, including tiles that replicate other flooring options such as timber, stone, concrete and marble.”
+They also come in thousands of different styles, including tiles that replicate other flooring options such as stone, concrete, marble and timber look tiles.”